 Lavender cookies are delicately flavored shortbread with floral hints, for a subtly delicious tea biscuit.
+They pair well with a cup of tea.

 I am forever entranced by the smells in my garden.
 Perhaps no more so than by the lavender bushes that are in my yard.
 We are fortunate to be able to grow lavender year-round in Southern California.